Maayavi786/thebeauty-jamaalaki/README.md

-# Jamaalaki - Salon Booking Platform
+# The Beauty Salon Booking Platform

 A modern web application for booking salon services in Saudi Arabia, built with React, Express, and TypeScript.